curl/curl/docs/libcurl/opts/CURLOPT_USERAGENT.md

 # DEFAULT

-NULL, no User-Agent: header is used by default.
+NULL, no User-Agent: header is used.

 # EXAMPLE